QryptInc/QryptInc.github.io/content/eaas/faqs/_index.md

 **How do I change my password?**

-1. Navigate to the portal at https://portal.qrypt.com/login and login to your account.
+1. Navigate to the portal at {{< externalLink link="https://portal.qrypt.com/login" text="https://portal.qrypt.com/login" >}} and login to your account.

 2. Click the account icon (top-right corner) and select “Account settings.”